Tommy Edman Player Props: Cardinals vs. Giants

 Tommy Edman At The Plate

-- Edman has two doubles, a triple, three home runs and 11 walks while batting .268.
+- Edman is hitting .267 with two doubles, a triple, four home runs and 11 walks.

-- Among qualifying hitters in baseball, he ranks 72nd in batting average, 50th in on-base percentage, and 71st in slugging.
+- He ranks 67th in batting average, 51st in on base percentage, and 49th in slugging among qualified hitters in MLB.

+- He has homered in 17.4% of his games this season, and 4.6% of his chances at the plate.

-- In four games this season, Edman has picked up an RBI, with more than one RBI once.
+- In five games this season, Edman has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.